GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/index.md

 * **Skills:** React.js (for the editor), JavaScript (for the engine), WebSockets (communication between editor and games)
 * **Difficulty:** Easy

-### Refactored collision and object positions handling

-A dedicated module to handle object position and collisions (as well as raycast and other algorithms) was started in this PR: https://github.com/4ian/GDevelop/pull/1393 (the idea is to be able to port this module to WebAssembly in the future - this can be a stretch goal).
-It's not finished though: the project will consist in finishing the implementation, check the performance, the integration in the game engine and adapt the extensions (Pathfinding, Platformer, Lights) to use it.

-* **Skills:** JavaScript
-* **Type:** Exploratory
-* **Difficulty:** medium

 ### Refactored and faster code generation